Interview Citizen communication

 Direct communication with the target audience

-Requirement: Technical planning and communication must be more closely integrated
+Required: Technical planning and communication must be more closely integrated

-The days when planners could develop projects from concept to ground-breaking ceremony in the quiet of their own offices are over.
-Anyone wishing to realise projects such as the construction of new power lines, motorway routes or shopping centres today needs not only legal approval but, above all, public acceptance.
+The days when planners could develop projects from concept to ground-breaking in the quiet of their own offices are over.
+Anyone wishing to carry out projects such as the construction of new power lines, motorway routes or shopping centres today needs not only legal approval but, above all, public acceptance.
 To achieve this, early communication with citizens, associations and elected representatives is a crucial factor for the successful progress of a project.

 Brigitte Kaltwasser, agency owner, and Daniela Hilpert, PR consultant specialising in public engagement, discuss what lies behind the term and which factors contribute to success.

-Public engagement: What does it involve?
+Citizen communication: what does it involve?

 What is the greatest challenge in citizen communication?

 Kaltwasser: But it is also important to assess the relevant expectations in advance.
 We are talking here about a change of perspective.
 Ultimately, communication is always about managing emotions.
-And these emotions must be recognised and taken seriously both in advance and continuously throughout the entire course of the project.
+And these emotions must be recognised and taken seriously both in advance and continuously throughout the course of the project.

 What are the prerequisites for successful public communication?

 Hilpert: From the outset, technical planning and communication must be closely interlinked.
-Only if communication is fully integrated by all project stakeholders from the start can it realise its potential.
+Only if communication is fully integrated by all project stakeholders from the very beginning can it realise its full potential.
 When it comes to informing stakeholders, the rule is: as early as possible, as specific and comprehensive as necessary.
 It is important to always highlight the options for action available to those involved during the project.
 Where are the opportunities for co-decision-making and where are the limits?
 This must be communicated clearly and openly from the outset.

 Kaltwasser: This factor can be decisive in certain circumstances.
 Projects are often met with mistrust, scepticism or rejection.
 Project team members must then be able to convey credibility and sincerity authentically, express themselves clearly and in easily understandable language, and show respect and appreciation for the stakeholders’ concerns.
-This requires comprehensive technical expertise, but also a strong personality and a confident, approachable manner.
+This requires comprehensive technical expertise, but also a well-grounded personality and a confident, personable manner.
 Having a consistent point of contact also helps to build trust.

 What makes this discipline so appealing?